tiagomms/Ecole-42-Projects/README.md

 SumUp of your day-to-day focus.

-WEEK 1 - UNITY2D\n
+WEEK 1 - UNITY2D.
-day00 - intro to unity2D\n
+day00 - intro to unity2D.
-day01 - 2D physics, triggers, layers, scenes, getcomponent, load scenes day02 - audio & animations
+day01 - 2D physics, triggers, layers, scenes, getcomponent, load scenes. day02 - audio & animations.
-day03 - build, advanced inputs, GUI & UI setup
+day03 - build, advanced inputs, GUI & UI setup.
-day04 - PlayerPref and CoRoutines
+day04 - PlayerPref and CoRoutines.
-rush00 - Hotline Miami makeover
+rush00 - Hotline Miami makeover.

-WEEK 2 - UNITY3D
+WEEK 2 - UNITY3D.
-d05 - Intro to Unity3D (basics) and camera movement
+d05 - Intro to Unity3D (basics) and camera movement.
-d06 - audio, shaders and particles
+d06 - audio, shaders and particles.
-d07 - navmesh, gui3D, raycast and spherecast
+d07 - navmesh, gui3D, raycast and spherecast.
-d08 - animation
+d08 - animation.
-d09 - make a FPS to kill zombie hordes rush01 - Hack & Slash game
+d09 - make a FPS to kill zombie hordes. rush01 - Hack & Slash game.

 This was a very intensive piscine, with a lot of work and details to be fulfilled.